MimicTester1307/arxiv_retriever/README.md

 # Description
-`arxivcli` is a lightweight command-line tool designed to automate the retrieval of computer science papers from [ArXiv](https://arxiv.org/).
+`arxiv_retriever` is a lightweight command-line tool designed to automate the retrieval of computer science papers from [ArXiv](https://arxiv.org/).
 The retrieval can be done using specified ArXiv computer science archive categories or using the full or partial title of a specific paper, if available.
 Paper retrieval can be refined by author.